shauno/currency-converter/readme.md

         $ php artisan migrate
         $ php artisan db:seed

+    The database seeding will setup the default currencies with default values.
+To get the updated currency rates from the online provider, you can run the following command at any time.
+Set it up on a cron if you would like the rates to be updated on a schedule :)

+        $ php artisan rates:update

 * Download and install all build tool dependencies (you need Node/NPM installed, which is outside the scope of this document)

         $ npm install